Sagrada Familia Towers: Ultimate Visit Guide (2023)

 Getting tickets to this iconic architectural masterpiece is super simple.
 Follow these easy steps, and you’ll be well on your way to experiencing one of the most impressive sights in Europe.

-First off, whether you choose to go up the Sagrada Familia towers or only visit the main part of the basilica below, you need to book in advance.
+Whether you choose to go up the Sagrada Familia towers or only visit the main part of the basilica below, you need to book in advance.
 It’s easily the most popular tourist sight in Barcelona – a city with plenty of tourists as it is – and waiting to get your tickets on the day you go will either mean an hour or more of waiting…or even missing out altogether if they sell out.

 (In fact, I just jumped on to the ticket site to check some details while writing this article.
 Entry to the Sagrada Familia is sold out for the next eight days and all days are marked as low availability for the three weeks after that.
 So…you’ve been warned.)

-That’s it!
+But simply by following the steps above, you’ll be good to go!
 With your tickets secured, you’re all set for an unforgettable experience at the Sagrada Familia towers.

 Is Skip the Line Worth it for the Sagrada Familia Towers?